khaledadrani/Discord-Boy/README.md

 # EnicarthagePressRepo
-A repository for Webhooks in Enicarthage Press Discord Server We will be developing it further and further.
+A repository for  Enicarthage Press Discord Server and possibly other technical stuff We will be developing it further and further.